Anthropology

 Dissertation Committees

 Dissertation committees consist of at least three members.
-Archaeology and social anthropology dissertation committees must include at least two members from the respective program.
+Archaeology and social anthropology dissertation committees must include at least two members from the department, ordinarily from their respective program.
 Students in both programs may include readers on their committees who are from other departments or universities, subject to faculty approval.

 See specific program sections below for additional information regarding the dissertation committee.